Plan smarter.

 Experience more.

-I write about low-friction travel: one-bag packing, practical itineraries, and logistical decisions that make a trip feel easier once you’re actually in it.
+I write about low-friction travel through thoughtfully designed itineraries, one-bag packing, and practical logistics that make trips easier once you're actually there.

 Start here